 If you are seeking a divorce by stipulation, then you and your spouse have to agree about the reason why your marriage ended.
 It’s very common for spouses to cite irreconcilable differences as the cause of their divorce, because it’s a non-specific way of saying that the marriage broke down and can’t be saved.
 See Idaho Code § 32-616 (2020).

-The top courts in Idaho are the court of appeals and the supreme court.
+One of the most important things you’ll need to understand about getting divorced in Idaho is how the court system is structured.
+The top courts in Idaho are the Court of Appeals and the Supreme Court.
 That’s where all the appeals go.
-But beneath that, Idaho is divided into seven judicial districts.
+Underneath thee higher level courts, Idaho is divided into seven judicial districts.
 Each county has its own district court, and every district court includes a special kind of sub-court known as a magistrate division.
 District courts and magistrate divisions have separate judges.
 Magistrate judges handle all divorce proceedings.

 If you’re handling your case without an attorney, you’re responsible for knowing where to file your papers.
 A judge can toss or transfer your divorce if you file in the wrong court and you might have to start over.
 The Idaho Judicial Branch has a court locator you can use to locate the correct court.

 Uncontested divorces in Idaho are relatively quick, depending on how quickly you and your spouse are able to reach a stipulation.
 Unlike some other states, Idaho has a very short divorce waiting period.
 If all goes right, your divorce could be finalized after the mandatory 20-day waiting period expires.
 This waiting period starts when the other spouse is served with the divorce paperwork and requires a judge to wait at least 20 days before granting your divorce.
 There is some variation on the divorce process depending on where you live and whether you have children, but generally speaking, the uncontested divorce process looks like this: